 During a recent drive around a local town, we came across a building site.
-The billboards were advertising a new housing development.
-Once complete, it would comprise eight residential properties.
+The billboards advertised a new housing development that would consist of eight residential properties.
 Unfortunately, the site attracted our attention for all the wrong reasons.
-What we saw was a prime example of when laws to protect trees on development sites are ignored or not correctly applied.
+What we saw is a prime example of when laws designed to protect trees on development sites are ignored or not correctly applied.

 Development sites and tree legislation

-Trees on development sites are also subject to BS5837:2012 legislation.
+In addition to this, trees on development sites are subject to BS5837:2012 legislation.
 These regulations apply to all trees that are affected by construction or demolition.

 Issues on site